Last updated on September 16th, 2018 at 03:58 pm

 The availability heuristic is a method humans use to evaluate the validity or effectiveness of decisions, concepts, methods, or propositions [Tversky 1973].
 According to the heuristic, if we recognize the item being evaluated as familiar, or related to something with which we are familiar, we’re more likely to regard it as valid or workable.
 And when making comparisons between two alternative decisions, concepts, methods, or propositions, we’re likely to assess more favorably the decision, concept, method, or proposition with which we’re more familiar, all other things being equal.

-But the second effect of the availability heuristic is more important.
-To grasp the value of working on an asset, we must understand how it will affect the asset’s users.
-Likewise, to grasp the value of a technical debt retirement project, we must understand how technical debt hampers the enterprise.
-We must also understand how retiring the technical debt might confer advantages in terms of future engineering efforts.
-Usually, understanding the consequences of maintenance or development projects is more “available” to decision makers than is understanding the consequences of technical debt retirement projects.
+But the second effect of the availability heuristic is more important, because the effect of the availability heuristic extends to the consequences of the decision, concept, method, or proposition under consideration.
+To grasp the value of a maintenance or development project, one must understand how it will affect the users of the assets being developed or maintained.
+Likewise, to grasp the value of a technical debt retirement project, one must understand how the presence of the technical debt hampers the enterprise in its attempts to achieve its objectives.
+On must also understand how retiring the technical debt might confer advantages in terms of future engineering efforts.
+Usually, understanding the consequences of maintenance or development projects is more “available” to decision-makers than is understanding the consequences of technical debt retirement projects.
 Even more dramatic is the difference between understanding the consequences of not funding a maintenance or development project and the consequences of not funding a technical debt retirement project.

+Finally, much of the benefit of a technical debt retirement project is indirect.
 That is, although there is some direct benefit in terms of the assets from which the debt has been retired, the most dramatic benefits are manifested in projects that follow the debt retirement project, and which depend on the assets that have been relieved of debt.
-Sometimes, those follow-on projects are known at the time decision makers are considering funding the debt retirement project.
+Sometimes, those follow-on projects are known at the time decision-makers are considering funding the debt retirement project.
 Sometimes those follow-on projects have yet to be specified or even recognized.
-In either case, they are less “available” to decision makers because those follow-on projects are indirect beneficiaries.
+In either case, they are less “available” to decision-makers because those follow-on projects are indirect beneficiaries.

 These three effects of the availability heuristic cause decisions about resource allocations to tend to favor maintenance or development projects over debt retirement projects.